birc-gsa-2022/project-5-python-ms-world-wides/README.md

 We compared the output of our algorithm against the output from the [gsa] Python package in the tests.yaml file.
 The tests worked.
 ![](fig/testing.png)
-*How did you validate that the algorithm works?*

 ## Running time
 For implementing the approximate search we used the BWT approach with the D table.